instrumentisto/docker-mailserver/images/clamav/README.md

 Log file of `freshclam` daemon is disabled at all, as far as this daemon prints its logs directly to `STDOUT`.

+## Sharing files

+If you need to share files between this container and another one, the best way to avoid permissions mess is to make those files accessible under `nobody` group which is present in almost any container (so you don't need to create some user/group explicitly).
+User `clamav` (which `clamd` runs as, by default) is already added to `nobody` group in this image.